mit-crpg/OpenMOC/docs/source/methods/method_of_characteristics.rst

 The Flat Source Region Approximation
 ====================================

-Another common approximation for MOC is to assume that the source :math:`Q_g` is constant across discrete spatial cells termed *source regions* (SRs).
+Another common approximation for MOC is to assume that the source :math:`Q_g` is constant across discrete spatial cells termed *flat source regions* (FSRs).
 This implies that the source does not vary along a characteristic :math:`k` entering FSR :math:`i` at :math:`s'` and exiting at :math:`s''`:

 .. math::
    :label: flat-source